 - the Home Office should amend the legislation which covers internal complaints of misconduct for police personnel to enable the emphasis of the process to be on reconciliation and resolution.

 The MPS has committed to take action as a result of both our investigation and the Acas report.
 MPS have agreed an Outcome Achievement Plan with the Commission and MPS will report back to us on progress every six months.

-Laura Carstensen, lead EHRC Commissioner for the investigation, said:
+Laura Carstensen, our lead Commissioner for the investigation, said: